liamhays/sphero-ble/README.md

 Sphero to issue responses that include useful data.

 ## Packet format
 A packet can be any length, but follows a common format.
-Each byte is a *field*.
+I refer to byte as a *field*.

 | `SOP1` | `SOP2` | `DID` | `CID` | `SEQ` | `packet data (variable length)` | `CHK` | `EOP` |